oktadev/okta-blog/_source/_posts/2019-10-09-java-spring-websocket-tutorial.md

 }
 ```

-In the configuration above, the `/looping` connection endpoint initiates aWebSocket handshake and the `/topic` endpoint handles publish-subscribe interactions.
+In the configuration above, the `/looping` connection endpoint initiates a WebSocket handshake and the `/topic` endpoint handles publish-subscribe interactions.

 ## Token-Based Authentication for Server Side Java

 **NOTE:** [Spring Security](https://docs.spring.io/spring-security/site/docs/5.1.6.RELEASE/reference/htmlsingle/#websocket-authentication) requires authentication performed in the web application to hand off the principal to the WebSocket during the connection.
-For this example, we will use a different approach, and configure Okta authentication to obtain an access token the client will send to the server during the WebSockets handshake.
+For this example, we will use a different approach and configure Okta authentication to obtain an access token the client will send to the server during the WebSockets handshake.
 This allows you to have unique sessions in the same browser.
 If we only used server-side authentication, your browser tabs would share the same session.

 First, configure WebSocket security and request authentication for any message.
 To do this, create a `WebSocketSecurityConfig` class to extend `AbstractSecurityWebSocketMessageBrokerConfigurer`.
 Override the `configureInbound()` method to require authentication for all requests, and disable the same-origin policy by overriding `sameOriginDisabled()`.